czue/pegasus-docs/deployment/digital-ocean.md

 ### Settings and Secrets

 App platform builds use the `settings_production.py` file.
-You can add settings here, and use environment variables to manage any secrets, following the `SECRET_KEY` example.
+You can add settings here, and use environment variables to manage any secrets, following the pattern used throughout the file.

 ### Celery Support

-To run celery workers on Digital Ocean you will need to first add a managed Redis database, then the celery worker image.
+Celery should work out-of-the box.

-Then in your `app-spec.yaml` file make sure that the values for the `REDIS_URL` environment variables match the name you've chosen for your Redis database.
+If you have issues running celery, ensure that you have created a Redis database, and that the values for the `REDIS_URL` environment variables match the name you've chosen.